 Running

 I have done it all between 1500 meters and 100 km.
-But that was 15 years ago and now I only run to the fridge and back during the commercial brakes in my favourite TV show.
-Apart from that I visit once in a while the home page of Runner's World to get some inspiration.
+But that was 15 years ago, and now I only run to the fridge and back during the commercial brakes in my favourite TV show.
+Apart from that, I visit once in a while the home page of Runner's World to get some inspiration.

 Believe it or not, I took part in the Helsinki City Marathon on August 2nd, 2003.
 I finished 1857th with a brutto time of 4:10:02 and a netto time of 4:06:50.

 I started running some 25 years ago after reading the book Aerobics by Kenneth Cooper.
 I somehow liked his point system, although I found the tables scientifically not convincing as they contained discontinuities (he probably simplified them to keep the amount of math manageable for the average user).
-Based on his tables I created this formula to calculate the amounts of points you earn by running a certain distance in a certain time.
+Based on his tables, I created this formula to calculate the number of points you earn by running a certain distance at a certain time.
 The formula in the image below is not applicable for very slow and very fast runners (neither are Kenneth Cooper's tables), but it works for me and doesn't contain discontinuities.
-The top formula uses miles, the lower one is for those who understand the metric system.
+The top formula uses miles, and the lower one is for those who understand the metric system.

 1500 m = 800 m x 2